hormoz-lab/scAI-SNP/README.md

 #### <bool_save_plot>
 `bool_save_plot` is an optional parameter that controls where the command would create a resulting plot or not.
 It is recommended to generate your plot using the probability output if you have more than 8 samples as the plot will not be able to scale well with more than 8 samples.
 The plot will be a bar plot of probabilities of the samples belonging to the 26 population groups.

+### Output
+#### Probabilities in table
+The output will be saved on `scAI_SNP/output` and there are one or two files that will result from running `scAI_SNP_classify`.
+You will always get a probability text file `scAI_SNP/output/probabilities.tsv` which will have 26 rows (excluding the header) of probabilities, corresponding to the alphabetically listed 26 population groups.
+The header row will either show the default or the input name you had provided, corresponding to the sample names.
+The file will have as many columns and the number of columns of the `input_genotype_file` you had provided.
+#### Probabilities in barplot
+The barplot will be saved on `scAI_SNP/output/figure/probabilities.jpg` and will show a probability bar plot.
+In the x-axis, represented are the 26 population groups, which are also colored based on which continent (African, American, East Asian, European, and South Asian) the group is from.
+As mentioned before, the number of samples should not exceed 8 as the plot does not scale well with high number of samples.
+You may generate your own plot using the probability text file.